AUSTRAC Executive Committee

 Gilly has worked in similar roles in Australian Financial Security Authority (AFSA), the Australian Public Service Commission and the Department of Families and Community Services and Indigenous Affairs (now Department of Social Services).
 She holds a Bachelor of Arts, a Diploma in Government and is a member of the Australian Human Resource Institute (AHRI) and IPAA.

-Dr Nathan Newman is the National Manager Compliance.
+Dr Nathan Newman is the National Manager, Regulatory Operations.
 Nathan leads AUSTRAC’s regulatory compliance, investigations and industry education functions, including AUSTRAC's efforts to monitor and support compliance by industry with their obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.

 Formerly AUSTRAC’s Chief of Staff, where he managed the agency's Strategic Communications, and Parliamentary & Planning teams, Nathan has worked across the Australian law enforcement and national security community for more than a decade.